jmigueprieto/baton/README.md

 Baton includes built-in (optional) type checking to ensure that your workflows are correct.
 For example, if you try to pass a String to a task that expects an Integer, Baton will raise an error.
-This helps to catch errors early, before they cause problems in your running workflows.
+This helps to catch errors early, before they cause problems in your running workflows (_Check out [this workflow](https://github.com/jmigueprieto/baton/blob/15e4d7aefd5c9a0e1414d76a3686f69bfee4139c/src/test/resources/invalid-task-input.baton#L18) and [this test](https://github.com/jmigueprieto/baton/blob/15e4d7aefd5c9a0e1414d76a3686f69bfee4139c/src/test/java/mprieto/baton/workflows/WorkflowListenerTest.java#L65)_).

 However, keep in mind that when executing in Conductor these types won't be enforced.
 Think of this as type-erasure.

 ## Code generators (WIP)

-Last but not least when defining Tasks in Baton these definitions could be used to generate project templates containing workers with their respective inputs and outputs in languages like Java, Python, C#, etc. ( WIP).
+Last but not least when defining Tasks in Baton these definitions could be used to generate project templates containing workers with their respective inputs and outputs in languages like Java, Python, C#, etc.